01-edu/public/subjects/java/projects/travel-plan/audit/README.md

 ##### Test each microservice API.

-###### Are all microservice APIs is role based and doesn't work with a admin role based user authenticated except the login api?
+###### Are all microservice APIs role-based and don't work with an admin role-based user authenticated except the login API?

-###### Are all microservice APIs function correctly and handle errors effectively?
+###### Are all microservice APIs functioning correctly and handling errors effectively?

 ##### Verify Admin Dashboard functionality.